 T4 does only 5% of the work for the thyroid.
 It’s T3 that does the rest of the heavy lifting and is considered the more active thyroid hormone.
-T3 has a higher affinity for thyroid receptors and is approximately 4 times more potent than T4.
-Converting T4 to T3 needs other cofactors, such as Insulin, Zinc, Iron, and Selenium.
-Unfortunately selenium is another mineral which individuals do not consume sufficient levels of.
+T3 has a higher affinity for thyroid receptors and is approximately four times more potent than T4.
+Converting T4 to T3 needs other cofactors, such as insulin, zinc, iron, and selenium.
+Unfortunately, individuals are often deficient in dietary selenium.
 Australian soils do not provide adequate selenium content for use to satisfy our needs.
 The best way to assess your thyroid, is to test for all of these cofactors, along with TSH, T3 and T4.
-Reverese T3 is another useful addition.
+Reverse T3 is another useful addition.

 The Effects of Stress on the Thyroid

 Stress is an important factor that needs to be considered, because this can cause T4 to shunt towards Reverse T3 (rT3). rT3 is antagonist to T3, so will bind to T3 receptors blocking the action of T3.

 If the proportion of rT3 dominates over T3 levels, it will produce hypothyroid symptoms despite sufficient circulating levels of T4 and T3.
 Correcting elevated rT3 includes assessing adrenal function, and providing effective strageties to counter the dysfunction.
 This can come in the form of supplementation, but must include lifestyle changes as well.